cleder/fastkml/README.rst

 clients such as openlayers and google maps rather than to give you all functionality that KML on google earth provides.

-Geometries are handled as shapely objects.
-This is a restriction that I can live with and you will seldom find KML files that implement more complex geometries.
+Geometries are handled as pygeoif or shapely (if installed) objects.

 Limitations